reiritsu/reiritsu/README.md

 if youre a rei skin/are him/whatever and idk you dont randomly int with me i dont trust yall

-im not proship or comship if youre a reiritsuer: jump 🖤
+im not proship or comship i took this url so proshippers couldnt; if youre a reiritsuer: jump 🖤